alphagov/govuk-developer-docs/source/manual/alerts/redis.html.md

 We use [elasticsearch-redis-river](https://github.com/leeadkins/elasticsearch-redis-river)
 (a redis river for elasticsearch).
 This is a special process which reads data continuously from a redis queue (called `logs`) into elasticsearch.

-There is a nagios alert (listed above) for when the `logs` redis list gets too long.
+There is a Nagios alert (listed above) for when the `logs` redis list gets too long.
 This might be because elasticsearch is unavailable or may be for some other reason.